kamal-ezz/kamal-ezz/README.md

 ### Hi there 👋

+I'm Kamal

+A Software Engineer with a passion for Coding.

+Ready to make an impact.

 <!--
 **kamal-ezz/kamal-ezz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.